Brief Parent Consultations

 - Support during specific transitions (e.g. starting high school, death/loss, separation/divorce, etc.)

 - Teen concerns (e.g. risky behaviour, drug/alcohol use, excessive gaming/electronic use, etc.)

-Book a parent consultation with our experienced clinicians today.
+Book a brief parent consultation with our experienced clinicians today.